Oleh Kozerod: Academic activities

 Kozerod is an expert in the history of Ukraine, in the field of contemporary policy and national security of Great Britain and the European Union, including the history of the 20th century, terrorism, xenophobia, anti-Semitism and interethnic relations.
 In 1996, he defended a Ph.D thesis on historiography of the White Movement in Ukraine.

 He is a member of numerous public and professional international organizations, including the European Association for Jewish Studies, Royal Historical Society and Oxford University Alumni Society.

 Since 2002 – publisher and editor-in-chief of the Russian newspaper Achievements.
 Since 2001, he is a visiting Fellow and Scholar at the Oxford Center for Hebrew and Jewish Studies, and Academic Visitor at the European Humanities Research Center (University of Oxford).
 Since 2003 - Fellow of Kuras Institute of Political and Ethno-national Studies of the Academy of Sciences of Ukraine.
 Since 2011 – Research Fellow and Vice President of Centre for European Democracy Studies (CEDS).
-Since 2018 – Professor Zerah Business School.
+Since 2026 - Professor political history of Paris University for International Education.